 Then there will be themed areas grouping exhibits under headings such as Terrorism, Drugs, Espionage, etc, and the final area will have a film and a space for reflection which, rightly, was considered important for this exhibition.

 The collection going on display is an eclectic array of nearly 600 objects and many are rather ‘everyday’ objects with extraordinary stories.
 I’m looking forward to seeing how the museum gets these stories across as I’m lucky enough to go to previews and chat to curators but I’m intrigued how the public will uncover the personal tales.
-I understand good captioning will be used but audio and video was mentioned too.
+I understand good captioning will be used but audio and video were mentioned too.

 Some of the objects look more like James Bond film props such as a talcum powder tin found in a bungalow in Ruislip, west London, that was found to contain microdots from a Russian spy.